 Current projects include:

-- Chapter on information behavior and crisis decision-making for inclusion in a forthcoming textbook on modern adoption
+- Invited chapter on information behavior and crisis decision-making for inclusion in the forthcoming Routledge Handbook of Adoption

 - Developing a model of information behavior in crisis contexts – pushing the boundaries of “Everyday Life Information Seeking” to better understand unique aspects of decision-making under duress of personal crisis